unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 : A reference to a specification describing the use of the context string.

 Context strings in this registry MUST NOT be a prefix of any other context string in the registry.
-FOr example, if 0x0100 is registered, then a registration for 0x01 or 0x010000 MUST be rejected.
+For example, if 0x0100 is registered, then a registration for 0x01 or 0x010000 MUST be rejected.

 A context string that is at least 12 octets in length and contains exactly one